-- Whitfield House — Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with an educational scavenger hunt.
+- Whitfield House — Three floors filled with furnishings and artifacts, the introductory exhibit The Old Stone House detailing the house’s history, and a variety of scavenger hunt activity sheets.

-- Education Building — Tour history displays and try hands-on activities in the site’s repurposed 1870s barn.
+- Education Building — History displays and hands-on activities in the repurposed 1870s barn.

-- Grounds — Stroll the landscaped site that features extensive stone walls, a bronze statue representing Henry Whitfeld, a ship’s cannon from the War of 1812, and a spur of the New England Trail that runs from Long Island Sound in Guilford through New Hampshire.
+- Grounds — Sprawling lawns, extensive stone walls, mature trees, a bronze statue representing Henry Whitfield, a ship’s cannon from the War of 1812, and a spur of the New England Trail that runs from Long Island Sound in Guilford through New Hampshire.

 - Explore the site’s history through interpretive signs with photos and links to online material including audio tours in English and Spanish